Google Maps Platform Terms of Service

 “Anti-Bribery Laws” means all applicable commercial and public anti-bribery laws, (for example, the U.S. Foreign Corrupt Practices Act of 1977 and the UK Bribery Act 2010), which prohibit corrupt offers of anything of value, either directly or indirectly, to anyone, including government officials, to obtain or keep business or to secure any other improper commercial advantage.
 “Government officials” include any government employee; candidate for public office; and employee of government-owned or government-controlled companies, public international organizations, and political parties.

-"AUP" or "Acceptable Use Policy" means the then-current Acceptable Use Policy for the Services at: https://cloud.google.com/maps-platform/terms/aup/.
+"AUP" or "Acceptable Use Policy" means the then-current Acceptable Use Policy for the Services described at https://cloud.google.com/maps-platform/terms/aup/.

-"Brand Features" means the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as secured by such party.
+"Brand Features" means each party’s trade names, trademarks, service marks, logos, domain names, and other distinctive brand features.

 "Confidential Information" means information that one party (or an Affiliate) discloses to the other party under this Agreement, and which is marked as confidential or would normally under the circumstances be considered confidential information.
 It does not include information that is independently developed by the recipient, is rightfully given to the recipient by a third party without confidentiality obligations, or becomes public through no fault of the recipient.